 The government has been called upon to front with justice for all.
 The acting coroner wants to know how to prevent a future situation in which from a group of young men playing dice three end are shot by police, one fatally.
 To do so he needs to hear from all involved so he has called on the government to rectify the glaring imbalance in which the police have state-funded representation and those who were ‘victims’ do not.
 The government took approximately zero seconds to acquiesce.

 Trouble is the family and supporters now want more.
-They want a full public inquiry, which to be fair they have wanted all along, to address concerns about racial profiling, police brutality and the socio-economic conditions of some of Montreal’s neighbourhoods.
-The spotlight is now definitely on what they want, and the government has only itself to blame for that.
+They want a full public inquiry, which to be fair they have wanted all along, to address concerns about racial profiling, police brutality and the socio-economic conditions of some of

 Perhaps the coroner’s inquiry will resume, who knows.
 What is for sure is that the hostility neighbourhoods such as Villaneuva’s have towards the police has been reinforced by this performance.
 Justice not only appears, but has been proven to be, for the police and those who can afford it.
 Doesn’t matter if you were right beside your best friend who died, and you suffered major internal injuries in the process.
 All the inquiries and noises the system wishes to make about finding out why ring pretty hollow when you can’t afford to participate in the process.